 - We’re working in disaster-prone schools and early childhood development centers in collaboration with school officials on risk mitigation projects to reduce the impacts of hazards compromising children’s safety and health – such as earthquakes and landslides

 You can create change that lasts a lifetime for children in Bhutan – in so many ways.

 Support Save the Children’s mission.
 Donate to help children in Bhutan and around the world grow up healthy, educated and safe.

 Sponsor a Child

-Be the hero in the life of a child in need.
-Sponsor a child and help them grow up healthy, educated and safe.
+Be the hero in the life of a child in Bhutan.
+Sponsorship drives lasting change in children’s lives, families and communities.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.